OrdnanceSurvey/OS-VectorMap-Local-stylesheets/Geopackage stylesheets/ESRI Stylesheets (LYR)/Full Colour style/README.md

 Repeat step 8 for all layers.

 **9.**  To correct the rotation of some text and point features a calculation needs to be run on the orientation column within the attribute table.
-Right-click on Text in the Table of Contents > select Open Attribute Table > right-click on the attribute column header 'orinetation' > select Field Calculator > in the bottom box add the expression [orientation] /10 > click OK.
+Right-click on Text in the Table of Contents > select Open Attribute Table > right-click on the attribute column header 'orientation' > select Field Calculator > in the bottom box add the expression [orientation] /10 > click OK.
 Repeat this for the VectorMapPoint layer.

 **10.**  To improve draw order of roads, advanced symbol levels can be applied.
 Right–click on RoadCLine in the Table of Contents, select Properties… and then the Symbology tab